 Applicants whose appeals are denied will be notified of the decision in writing and will be asked to contact the office of financial aid to explore alternative options to help fund their education and develop a plan to recover their federal financial aid.

 Contact: Senior Director of Student Financial Services for additional supporting documents and academic plan.

 Process to Evaluate State Financial Aid Eligibility: Satisfactory Academic Progress

 To maintain eligibility for NYS financial aid, a student must be making Satisfactory Academic Progress (SAP).
 This generally consists of maintaining at least a 2.00 GPA on a 4.00 scale (e.g., at least a C average) beginning their junior year (second year at a community college), and passing enough classes consistent with progress toward a degree.
 The maximum timeframe requirements typically limit financial aid eligibility to no more than three years for an Associate’s degree and no more than four years for a Bachelor’s degree, with the exception of the Bachelor of Architecture program that requires five years to complete.

 TAP Waiver Appeals

 A student who is not considered in good academic standing for financial aid purposes may apply for a one-time TAP waiver.
-This appeal, along with any supporting documentation, must be submitted to the Office of Financial Aid and will explain the reasons for poor academic performance.
+This appeal, along with any supporting documentation, must be submitted to the office of financial aid and will explain the reasons for poor academic performance.
 Appeals are reviewed on a case-by-case basis, and the student will be notified, in writing, of the decision.

 Generally, regulations dictate that the appeal should be granted for a one-time failure to meet standards for an otherwise academically successful student.
-Extenuating circumstances might include death of a family member or friend, illness of the student, or other circumstances that prohibited the student from successfully completing his/her coursework.
+Extenuating circumstances might include death of a family member or friend, illness of the student, or other circumstances that prohibited the student from successfully completing their coursework.